tomondre/raspberry-kubernetes-cluster/README.md

 * Add auto-scaling rules for the deployments in the cluster
 * Implement cron backups of the database data to ensure durability in case of the primary disk failure
 * VPN access to the cluster - unfortunately, this cannot be implemented if the cluster sits behind CG-NAT.
+* Implement GitOps model on code repositories, that would build an image, push it to repo and then apply the new image in Kubernetes deployment to update it
+* Implement GitOps model for terraform modules infrastructure updates

 # References